Aircraft in fiction: Boeing-Stearman Model 75

 In 1950, Paul Mantz tore the wings off a Boeing PT-13D (Model 75) Stearman by flying between two oaks for the 1950 film When Willie Comes Marching Home.
 A crop-dusting Stearman, N6340, was featured early in the 1963 Elvis Presley film It Happened at the World's Fair.

 A Boeing Stearman appears in the climactic scene of the Disney Sci-Fi film The Cat from Outer Space (1978).
 The scene involves a mid-air transfer of characters between the Stearman and a Gazelle helicopter.
 The Stearman is a wreck but is flown by the powers of the magic necklace belonging to the cat Jake.

 More recently, Model 75s have appeared in a number of films including Independence Day (1996), The English Patient (1997), and Pearl Harbor (2001).

+In the final sequence of Mission: Impossible – The Final Reckoning, two Boeing-Stearman feature in a plane chase where Tom Cruise wing walks as the planes engage in aerobatics.
+The scene involves Cruise jumping between planes, in reality this mid-air transfer was actually shot between a Boeing-Stearman and a helicopter with a rig to make it appear to be the wheels of the other plane.
+In total, four Boeing-Stearman were used in production.

+Breda-Zappata BZ.308

+The Breda-Zappata BZ.308 makes a brief appearance in William Wyler's 1953 romantic comedy "Roman Holiday" starring Audrey Hepburn.

 Bristol Beaufighter

 Comics writer Garth Ennis' 2007 revival of the old British war comic hero Battler Britton: Bloody Good Show, featured the ace fighter pilot commanding a squadron of Bristol Beaufighters in North Africa during the Second World War.